-Our mission is to drive social mobility for Latinos in the U.S.
+Our mission is to enable upward mobility for Latinos living in the US

 Let's start with the problem:

 Living in the United States as a foreigner is not easy, and the US financial system does not help.
 Trustworthy financial services are critical for building wealth, and unfortunately, millions of Latinos are left out.

 There are many barriers to entry including:

 Latinos are less likely to have an SSN²

 more likely to be underbanked and unbanked, respectively³

 At Comun, we have the solution:

 Reduce these barriers to entry to accelerate integration with the digital economy.